Financing Intentional Communities by Grants

 We’ve tried to not list the same foundations in more than one list, so that grants that are local to a state or province will not also be found in the national list.
 Likewise, if you are looking for affordable housing grants specifically for refugees, the foundations interested to fund general affordable housing should not be included in that list.

-Foundations Funding Ecological Sustainability and Food Security
+Ecological Sustainability and Food Security as a Foundation Funding Priority

-Potentially Vulnerable Populations
+Potentially Vulnerable Populations as a Foundation Funding Priority

-Historically Marginalized Ethnic Groups
+Historically Marginalized Ethnic Groups as a Foundation Funding Priority

 Further Reading